 As a family, we began to imagine how we would bring a cast iron waffle iron to others.
 We looked at the features and art on our antique waffle irons and knew we wanted to do this right!
 It was at this point, that Appalachian Cast Iron started to become a reality.
 We discussed at length, many, many times and explored numerous ideas about what artwork should be featured both inside and outside of our waffle iron.
 The Great American Waffle Iron is in many ways functional artwork that makes a great waffle.
 With this piece we pay tribute to the thousands of American foundry workers that helped build our nation.

 In stock at an introductory price of $95, the #10 Jeweled Skillet is designed for the cook that wants a superior “as cast” finish that seasons quickly, is more naturally non-stick, and captures the eye when presenting at the table.
 With an exceptionally smooth as cast surface, reminiscent of vintage pieces, our skillet does not need milling to give you an exceptionally smooth cooking surface.
 5 Lbs.
 10" across the top, 7.75" cook surface.
 A shade under 17" from handle end to handle end.
 Carat weight of 8646 with an estimated 2520 facets.
+Castings are in stock.
+Production and processing typically takes 2 days to 2 weeks.

 Tooling is complete for this Pre-Order item and we are waiting our turn at the foundry.
 At an introductory price of $69, the #8 Jeweled Skillet is designed for the cook that wants a superior “as cast” finish that seasons quickly, is more naturally non-stick, and captures the eye when presenting at the table.
 With an exceptionally smooth as cast surface, reminiscent of vintage pieces, our skillet does not need milling to give you an exceptionally smooth cooking surface.
 3 Lbs.
 8" across the top, 6" cook surface.
 A shade under 13" from the handle end.
+As of June 2, we are expecting castings to be delivered within a couple of weeks.
+Now accepting pre-orders.
+These orders are expected to ship within a month.

 Our Partnership Skillet is limited to less than 100 pieces.
 They are clearly marked with a capital "P" under the handle (be sure to click the pictures and view additional images.
 You can find the P under the handle.)
 Normal production skillets will not have this mark.
 Your decision to purchase a Partnership skillet is particularly appreciated.
 Partnership skillets are on hand and ready to ship.
 8" across the top, 6" cook surface.
 A shade under 13" from handle end to handle end.
 3 Lbs.
 Our part number JS09171787, stands for Jeweled Skillet and the date code is September 17, 1787, the date members of the Constitutional Convention signed the final draft of the Constitution.
 All of our cast pieces have a date code as part of their part number representing an important date in US history.